 About Dr. Julia Smith, LPCC, NCC

-Expertise for healing & development
+Expertise for well-being & development

 “One doesn’t have to operate with great malice to do great harm.
 The absence of empathy and understanding are sufficient.”